jinaga/jinaga_com/src/content/documents/02-steps/02-testing-steps/06-export-model-ts.md

 import { Jinaga as j } from "jinaga";
 ```

-Then you can use that template function directly from the class.
+Then you can use that specification function directly from the class.

 ```javascript
 const posts = await j.query(person, j.for(Post.byAuthor));